RduMarais/LibreKast/README.md

  * [x] Youtube : change attendee mangement to be function-oriented instead of object-oriented
  * [x] pie chart at the end of the poll
  * [x] front & back : have dashboard showing pie chart during the vote
- * [-] front & Youtube : add attendee is subscriber attribute in dashboard
+ * [x] Youtube : add sponsor attribute in scoreboard
-   * pytchat does not support this but support sponsor attribute
  * [ ] front : change front for a dark mode
+ * [ ] Youtube : solve issue with votes counted 3 times ??

+V2 :

  * [ ] FR translation
  * [ ] Image slides
  * [ ] back: join during a question
- * [ ] Youtube : solve issue with votes counted 3 times ??
  * [ ] docker wrapping
  * [ ] Twitch : Twitch
+ * [ ] Twitch : add attendee is subscriber attribute in dashboard
  * [ ] refactor : make question object-oriented in consumers

 #### code architecture